KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/247 Wikipedia articles that wouldn't be here without Delpher and DBNL.md

 ### The answer:
 **The Dutch Wikipedia articles about these things probably wouldn't be there without Delpher or DBNL.**
-In other words: the contents of these articles is fully (or to a large extent) based on the contents of Delpher and/or DBNL.
+In other words: the contents of these articles is fully (or at least to a large extent) based on the contents of Delpher and/or DBNL.
 These articles owe their existence to the KB as the content supplier and the Wikipedia community piecing together all those snippets of Delpher/DBNL content into Wikipedia articles for millions of potential readers.

 ### A more detailed look
 Every two years I measure a number of [indicators about the reach and reuse of KB collections via the Wikimedia platforms](https://nl.wikipedia.org/wiki/Wikipedia:GLAM/Koninklijke_Bibliotheek_en_Nationaal_Archief/Resultaten), most recently in February 2020.
-I would like to share one of the insights I gained from that analysis: *Dutch Wikipedia contains numerous articles that would not have existed today without Delpher and/or DBNL.*
+I would like to share one of the insights I gained from that analysis: *Dutch Wikipedia contains dozens of articles that would not have existed today without Delpher and/or DBNL.*

 To be more specfific, last February I determined

 - *Which articles* on Dutch Wikipedia contain one or more references (links, URLs) to websites of the KB, specifically to Delpher and DBNL.
 In other words: which articles are partially or fully based on the content of KB websites ([more details in Dutch](https://nl.wikipedia.org/wiki/Wikipedia:GLAM/Koninklijke_Bibliotheek_en_Nationaal_Archief/Resultaten/KPIs/KPI9))
 - *How often* these articles are requested every month ([more details in Dutch](https://nl.wikipedia.org/wiki/Wikipedia:GLAM/Koninklijke_Bibliotheek_en_Nationaal_Archief/Resultaten/KPIs/KPI9))
 - *How many references* to KB websites all those articles contain ([more details in Dutch](https://nl.wikipedia.org/wiki/Wikipedia:GLAM/Koninklijke_Bibliotheek_en_Nationaal_Archief/Resultaten/KPIs/KPI5)).
-After all, one single article can contain multiple references, which is cleary illustrated in the article about [Hotel De Indes](https://nl.wikipedia.org/wiki/Hotel_Des_Indes_(Den_Haag)), which contains no fewer than 74 links to Delpher Newspapers.
+After all, one single article can contain multiple references.
+This is cleary illustrated in the article about [Hotel Des Indes](https://nl.wikipedia.org/wiki/Hotel_Des_Indes_(Den_Haag)), which contains no fewer than 74 links to newspaper articles in Delpher.

 <kbd><image src="images/image_12425167721588761061236.png" width="800"/></kbd>

-While measuring this I started to notice more *Hotel Des Indes*-like articles: articles containing remarkably many links to especially Delpher and DBNL.
-This triggered my curiosity, so I decided to investigate deeper.....

 ### Approach in 4 steps
+During this measurement process I noticed that there are quite a few *Hotel Des Indes*-like articles: articles containing a striking amount of links to Delpher and/or DBNL.
+That triggered my curiosity, so I went deeper and more systematic, in 4 steps.

 #### Step 1
 I started out by making an overview of all articles on Dutch Wikipedia containing one or more links to Delpher or DBNL.
 I did this using [this tool](https://tools.wmflabs.org/massviews/), which takes a URL (or rather a URL pattern) as input, and returns a list of articles containing that URL pattern.
 The screenshot below is based on the URL *[https://www.delpher.nl](https://tools.wmflabs.org/massviews/?platform=all-access&agent=user&source=external-link&start=2018-02-21&end=2020-02-05&project=nl.wikipedia.org&target=https%3A%2F%2Fwww.delpher.nl&sort=views&direction=1&view=list&target=https://www.delpher.nl)* (click for live tool, might take some time)